code4policy/modules/commandline/04-unix.md

 > -https://www.wired.com/2016/08/linux-took-web-now-taking-world/

 1) Most programmers will be using unix-based systems
-2) Many of the same principles apply to all/or the vast majority of software systems
+2) Many of the same principles apply to all/or the vast majority of software systems you're likely to encounter

 ## Operating System Concepts